aboczek/Gourmet/README.md

 Testing was done in W3C Markup Validator and W3C CSS Validator Services to make sure there is no markup errors in syntax.

 1. Testing on website.
+    - placeholder for more info

 2. Testing on portable devices.
+    - placeholder for more info

 3. Known bugs.
+    - none so far :)